How does Express Entry Program (EE) work?

 While travelling to Canada for the first time after receiving your permanent residency, you should inform the border officer in case you are carrying more than CAD 10,000.

-Step 3: Submitting your profile for the Express Entry
+Step 3: How to correctly Submit your Express Entry Profile?

 b.
 Creating you Express Entry Profile